Fiscal Management

 Revised: 6/99

-Revenues received from the issuing of bonded indebtedness shall be deposited into the capital projects fund.
+Revenues received from the issuing of bonded indebtedness will be deposited into the capital projects fund.

 Adopted: 6/99